Two Reasons to Swarm

 Swarming for Space

-The most obvious and easy-to-assess reason bees swarm is simply to resolve a lack of space.
+The most obvious and easy-to-understand reason bees swarm is simply to resolve a lack of space.
 While this happens in nature when a colony grows beyond the capacity of its home, it is particularly common in the small, purpose-built wooden boxes we call a beehive.

 - For whatever reason, the colony decides it needs to swarm